nuejs/nue/packages/www/docs/why-nue.md

 # Why Nue

-**Modern web development chose complexity.
-We chose standards.**

-When a single button weighs 79KB and your "hello world" requires 300MB of dependencies, the industry has lost it.
-We're spiraling under layers of abstraction, solving problems we created.
+Nue liberates developers from massive monoliths to architectural sanity.
+It makes web development simple, efficient, and fun.

+## Standards first
+React emerged in 2013 to make HTML "reactive."
+It was elegant at first—a focused library solving a real problem.
+But then it went on its own trajectory, putting everything into the same massive component, turning everything into JavaScript.
+The simple idea turned into a sprawling monolith solving problems it created.

 Meanwhile, the web evolved.
-HTML describes rich applications.
-CSS creates systematic design.
-JavaScript became a mature language.
-Nue liberates this nextlevel potential.
+The web in 2025 is completely different from 2013.
+HTML can describe complex applications.
+CSS creates true design systems.
+JavaScript became ES6—almost a new language.

+Nue starts from Web 2025 and elevates it to maximum potential.
+It adds what's missing while preserving what works.
 It's HTML, CSS, and JavaScript taken to their absolute peak.

 ## The UNIX of the Web
-Nue does one thing and does it perfectly.
-Like UNIX tools that compose beautifully, Nue gives you focused, powerful primitives that scale infinitely.

-**1MB** Your entire development environment for full-stack applications working on the edge.
-Everything you need.
-Nothing you don't.
+Nue is the entire web ecosystem in 1MB.
+A complete application builder for everything from content-focused sites to ambitious single-page applications.
+High-level tooling with low-level control that runs identically on your machine and across 200+ edge locations.

+Compare this to today's 300MB frameworks with hundreds of dependencies.
+Nue eliminates entire categories of problems.
+It's like moving from Windows to UNIX.

-### New performance tier
+## New performance tier
-Nue destroys your current framework in every metric that matters:

-**Build times**: Your site is already built as you release the enter key.
+Remove the framework tax and reach completely different performance levels:

+- **Build times**: ~20ms with Nue vs 20+ seconds with Next.js
+- **HMR**: ~10ms vs 1+ seconds
-**Bundle sizes**: Complete SPAs smaller than React buttons.
+- **Bundle size**: Complete SPAs smaller than React buttons

-**HMR speed**: Your content is domdiffed as you hit save.

-Just try it and see yourself!

 ## Standards are forever
-Remember jQuery?
-Angular?
-Redux?
+React's tragedy is technical debt.
+Remember Redux?
+CSS-in-JS?
 Class components?
-Your skills expire every 2-3 years.

-But standards are forever.
+Each solved problems that existed only in React, now forgotten and replaced with the next hot thing.
+Skills you learn today become obsolete in 2-3 years.

+Web standards have been rock solid for decades.
 HTML knowledge from 2006 still works perfectly.
-A CSS design system spans decades and multiple projects.
+A carefully crafted CSS design system spans multiple projects and stays relevant forever.

+Learn timeless skills from MDN, not framework corners of the internet.
+Your investment in standards compounds.
+Framework knowledge dies.

 Standards are the most powerful development platform ever created.

-Learn timeless skills and build products that stands the test of time.
+Nue makes them shine.